juicyllama/llana/README.md

 ## Database REST API in minuites

-Llana is a no-code API wrapper that exposes a REST API for any database within minutes.
+Llana is a lightweight no-code API wrapper that exposes a REST API for any database within minutes.
 Stop wasting time building endpoints, just connect your database and start playing.
 Open source, free to use, and no vendor lock-in.

 ## Documentation

-Visit [JuicyLlama](https://juicyllama.com) > [Tools](https://juicyllama.com/tools) > [Llana](https://juicyllama.com/tools/llana) for full documentation.
+Visit [Llana.io](https://llana.io) for full documentation.

 ## Databases

-We are working to support all major databases, if you would like to contribute to the open source project and help integrate your preferred database flavor, checkout our [contribution guidelines](https://juicyllama.com/developers/contributing).
+We are working to support all major databases, if you would like to contribute to the open source project and help integrate your preferred database flavor, checkout our [contribution guidelines](https://llana.io/developers/contributing).

 [ExpressJs Database Integration Guide](https://expressjs.com/en/guide/database-integration.html)